mochoabuilds/-cognition-/README.md

 *** ATTACHED CODE IS FOR A PEOPLE/FOOTFALL COUNTER ***

 ## INTRODUCTION
 + Hi there!
-I've long been curious about neighborhood markets (i.e. corner stores, bakeries, food stores, small pharmacies).
+I've longgg been curious about neighborhood markets (i.e. corner stores, bakeries, food stores, small pharmacies).
 I often ask myself, could the checkout process be simpler?
-+ My thought is, IF you automate checkout THEN staff will be free to: 1) chat with customers for no specific purpose 2) be the public characters that “keep an eye” on the neighborhood 3) be a “port of entry" for newcomers 4) make the guest shopping more enjoyable and easy
++ My thought is, IF you automate checkout THEN staff will be free to: 1) chat with customers for no specific purpose 2) be the public characters that “keep an eye” on the neighborhood 3) be a “port of entry" for newcomers 4) operational duties
-+ Through a combination of ethnography, a public log and computer vision we paint our picture of autonomous (cashierless) checkout.  **The concept is beautifully simple: make checkout so easy it feels you're stealing.**  Our algorithms, trained on translated ethnographic data and video stream data from off-the-shelf overhead cameras, sync specfic points and items in a space with classifications across 400+ action classes (i.e. guests walk in, pickup items, walk out with items and upon exit a bill is send via SMS to guests asking them to pay thru their own mobile payment system).
++ Through a combination of ethnography, a public log and computer vision we show easy and enjoyable autonomous checkout could be.  **The concept is beautifully simple: make checkout so easy it feels you're stealing.**
++ Our algorithms, trained on translated ethnographic data and video stream data from off-the-shelf overhead cameras, sync specfic points and items in a space with classifications across 400+ action classes (e.g. guests walk in, guest picks up items, guest walks out with items and upon exit a bill is sent via SMS to guests asking them to pay thru their own mobile payment system).

 ## TIMELINE
 + Winter 2018 — Spring 2020